Understanding the jargon around credit cards can help you make the most of your account, so here's a handy glossary of the most commonly used terms.

 The date the last payment was received on your account.

-A link will take you from one internet site to another or to another page on the same website with just a click of your mouse.
-Links can be textual or graphical and will usually be underlined and in a different colour from the rest of the text on your screen.
-A graphic link usually has a frame around it.
+A link will take you from one internet site to another, or to a different page on the same website, by clicking on them.
+Links can be within text (underlined and/or in a different colour from the rest of the onscreen text) or in a graphic (graphics with links usually have a border round them).

-The act of connecting to or disconnecting from the internet or a specific website.
+Connecting to or from the internet or a website.

 A secure way for you to request specific services and changes to your account.
 You can usually make your selection from a number of choices, depending on the status of your account.

 This is the contractual minimum amount you must pay off each month.
 Generally, this is a percentage of the credit card statement balance.
 If you only pay the minimum it could take you a long time to pay off your balance.
-We recommend you pay more than the minimum payment.
+We recommend paying more than the minimum payment.

 Transferring money from your credit card to your current account.
-A fee will be charged for this service so please refer to the terms and conditions of your credit card.
+A fee will usually be charged for this service – please check the terms and conditions of your credit card.

 No statement generated

-When there is no activity on your account and you have a zero balance for a specific month, no statement will be generated.
+When there’s no activity on your account and you have a zero balance for a specific month, no statement will be generated.

 Notice of sum in arrears

-A notice sent to a customer when they have failed to make two consecutive minimum payments.
+A notice sent to a customer when they’ve failed to make two consecutive minimum payments.

 The total amount you owe on your card.

-The total amount of scheduled monthly payments that’s not been received by the required due dates, in accordance with your MBNA credit card agreement.
+The total amount of scheduled monthly payments not received by the required due dates, as set out in your MBNA credit card agreement.

-A word or code known only to a particular user so only they can access a secure website (usually requested along with a user name).
+A word or code known only to an individual user, so only they can access a secure website.
+Sometimes a user name is needed alongside a password.

 Payment due date

-The date a transaction is posted to your account.
-This date may be later than the transaction date.
+The date a transaction is posted (showing as a completed transaction) to your account.
+This date may be later than the actual transaction date.

 A search carried out at a credit reference agency that doesn’t register on the individual’s credit file as a full credit application search.
-Instead, it will be registered as a ‘quotation search’, which lenders will disregard when considering the credit rating / credit score of that individual.
-It’s also sometimes called a ‘soft search’.
+Instead, it’ll be registered as a ‘quotation search’ or ’soft search’, which lenders will ignore when considering the credit rating/credit score of that individual.

-This is the code of the rate applied to your transaction.
+This is the code of the rate applied to individual transactions.
+You can find these in Online Card Services or on your statement.

 Reduced payment programme

-A reduced payment programme’s offered when a customer’s proved they’re in financial difficulties through an income, asset and expenditure (IA&E) form.
+A reduced payment programme’s offered when a customer’s proved they’re in financial difficulties through an income and expenditure form.
 The payment’s always less than the minimum payments due on the account.

 A payment for goods you make using your credit card in a high street shop or online (also known as a card purchase).